PeterPawn/YourFritz/reported_threats/796851/README.md

 ## Available fixes

 - As far as I know, there's no fix available at the time of this writing.
-~~- If an update for this vulnerability becomes available, this description could(!) be updated (or still may be left unchanged - it's only my discretion), to reflect any changes by the vendor.~~
+- ~~If an update for this vulnerability becomes available, this description could(!) be updated (or still may be left unchanged - it's only my discretion), to reflect any changes by the vendor.~~
 - An updated beta version was published on 2016-12-02 (for 7490), therefore the fix should be contained in each future version.

 ## CVE